Softcam

 A softcam is essentially a software-based camera.

 Softcams are computer software (that technically do not replace webcams) that allows one to stream or broadcast image, video, and/or audio files through a virtual webcam device.
 This allows the video stream to be used in place of a normal webcam stream in video conferencing applications like MSN Messenger, NetMeeting, Skype etc. or any other programs that use webcam devices.

 Some softcam software such as Magic Camera and ManyCam allows the user to apply graphics and effects to the video as well, making the software more analogous to a video switcher.
 In effect, softcam software allows the user to project media files as though it were live over a webcam.
 Video from normal webcams can also be passed through softcam software to allow the same graphics and effects to be overlaid onto normal webcam video.

 History

-The historical origins of softcam type software is unclear, but image sensor emulation may have been used by the US and USSR space programs as part of camera integration on spacecraft.
-In the modern era, physical teleconferencing systems (as opposed to ones dependent on a personal computer) may have been tested with softcam technology in the late 1980s.
+The historical origins of soft cam type software is unclear, but image sensor emulation may have been used by the US and USSR space programs as part of camera integration on spacecraft.
+In the modern era, physical teleconferencing systems (as opposed to ones dependent on a personal computer) may have been tested with soft cam technology in the late 1980s.

-As softcam software evolved in parallel with digital camera software, one can consider softcam history and webcam history to be the same.
+As soft cam software evolved in parallel with digital camera software, one can consider soft cam history and webcam history to be the same.

 Risks

-Having multiple webcam emulators installed on a personal computer may increase the risk of Camfecting.
+Having multiple webcam emulators installed on a personal computer may increase the risk of camfecting.
 In the field of computer security, camfecting is the process of attempting to hack into a person's webcam and activate it without the owner's permission.